KalidasMarndi/RRCE-APP/README.md

-  # Rapid Response Creative Engine Generator
+  # Rapid Response Creative Engine

 This is a code bundle for AI Poster Generator.
-The original project is available at https://www.figma.com/design/SfwhwlxqFIdG7LcpAzIt0Z/AI-Poster-Generator. yeh dekh liyo reference ke liye
+The original project is available at https://www.figma.com/design/SfwhwlxqFIdG7LcpAzIt0Z/AI-Poster-Generator.

+yeh dekh liyo reference ke liye

   ## Running the code